idumdidum/Linux_mirror-snapshot-and-publish/Alma/README_en.md

 #### LVM usage recommended.
 <br/>

-#### Before installing the Alma mirror server, let's familiarize ourselves with the general Alma mirror configuration file 'global-rpm.gconf'.
+#### Before installing the Alma mirror server, let's familiarize ourselves with the global Alma mirror configuration file 'global-rpm.gconf'.
 The file extension must be .gconf and there can only be one of them.
 #### The file contains, among other things, settings for directories where data is stored.